ProfRandom/WCB-Canon/Canon Files/Stars 1 — Basics.md

 - Both $\mathcal{N}$ and $\mathcal{P}$ are measured in astronomical units, not time!
 - These last four equations are **approximations**; in most cases they'll be "accurate enough", but calculating$\mathcal{N}$ and $\mathcal{P}$ robustly is always advised.

-## Abstract
-**Major Topics:**
-- Review of the **Standard Stellar Parameter Equations** linking temperature (T), mass (M), radius (R), lifetime (Q), and luminosity (L).
-- Recognition that while the standard exponents work well for most **Main Sequence** stars, observed stellar data show that slight adjustments produce a closer fit.
-- **Refinements introduced:**
-  - Exponent for $T ↔︎ M$ increased from 1.98 → 2.0.
-  - Addition of direct calculation routes to/from **luminosity (L)**, simplifying downstream math (especially for *Stars 08: Sun-Like Stars*).
-  - For higher precision, recommended exact values:
-    - $7.6 ≈ 7.5778$
-    - $3.8 ≈ 3.7889$:contentReference[oaicite:0]{index=0}.
-- Emphasis: WCB prioritizes **plausible world construction** over strict theoretical purity, so these adjusted exponents serve the design goals better.

-**Key Terms & Symbols:**
-- **Standard Stellar Parameter Equations:** Baseline power-law relations for T, M, R, Q, and L.
-- **Modified Parameters:** Slightly adjusted exponents improving fit across observed data.
-- **Direct Luminosity Relations:** New formulas linking L with other parameters for simplified application.

-**Cross-Check Notes:**
-- No **new glossary entries** introduced; the adjustments are refinements to existing equations.
-- Functions as a **supportive methods note** — improves accuracy and usability of WCB stellar modeling.
-- Directly prepares for *Stars 08: Sun-Like Stars*, where these refined forms are applied.

 # Stars — 2.07 Fine-tuning Stellar Parameters